Ten Ways to Love Like God LovesMay 1, 2019 Save Article

 Many think love is just a feeling—oceans of emotions.
 We get confused because English has only one word for love.
 But there are several kinds of love, and Scripture uses a different Greek word for each kind.

-Eros is romantic love between a man and woman.
+Eros is romantic love between a man and a woman.

 Phileo is the brotherly love we feel for friends and companions.